rodolfodpk/myeslib/README.md

 =====
 Your IDE must support [Project Lombok](http://projectlombok.org/)

-Your maven repository must contain [Oracle jdbc drivers](http://www.oracle.com/technetwork/database/features/jdbc/jdbc-drivers-12c-download-1958347.html) - or you can simply remove references to it in pom.xml if want H2 instead
+Your maven repository must contain [Oracle jdbc drivers](http://www.oracle.com/technetwork/database/features/jdbc/jdbc-drivers-12c-download-1958347.html) - or you can simply remove references to it in pom.xml to use [http://www.h2database.com/](H2 database) instead.

 Disclaimer
 ==========